makandra/spreewald/README.md

 * **When I switch back to the whole page**

-  This step can be used to switch back to the whole page if you switched to operating inside an iframe before (step `I switch to the ... iframe`)
+  This step can be used to switch back to the whole page if you switched to operating inside an iframe before (step `I switch to the ... iframe`).

   Please note: This step is only available for Capybara >= 3.